Hv1000/Score-based-particle-methods-for-Landau-equation/README.md

 # A score-based particle method for homogeneous Landau equation

-Pytorch implementation of our continuous normalizing flows regularized with optimal transport.
+Pytorch implementation of score-based particle method for homogeneous Landau equation.

+## Associated Publication
+Paper:

 This code is for solving the 2D BKW solution for Maxwell molecules: